Letter from a Master to his pupil

 "It was I who prepared Paolo to receive thee at the revel..."
 Mejnour here refers to incidents earlier in Glyndon's training, when he is subjected to certain tests.
 These include Self-control (in the shape of the lovely 'Fillide'—a local maiden whom Glyndon first seduces and then abandons); Charity (the beggar referred to in the letter, whom Glyndon spurns; Patience—Glyndon cannot resist opening a book his Master has expressly forbidden him to read, which has been left in plain view; and finally, Faith in, and Loyalty to, his Teacher.

-We may say that such tests are still given in the genuine Occult Orders that exist in the world today.
+We may say that such tests are still given in some of the genuine Occult Orders that exist in the world today.
 Yet, as in Bulwer-Lytton's story, the pupil is generally not aware that he or she IS being tested, nor the nature of such tests, until very much later.

 *NOTE 2